teamstudio/docs-adviser/docs/installing.md

 ### Upgrade Adviser Workstation 6.2  or later
 1. Exit the Adviser Workstation application, if running.
 2. Uninstall Adviser Workstation from the Windows *Add / Remove Programs* control panel.
-3. Install the new Adviser Workstation from the Configuration page in the Adviser server NSF, following the instructions above
+3. Install the new Adviser Workstation from the Configuration page in the Adviser server NSF, following the instructions above.

 ### Upgrade Adviser Workstation 6.1 or earlier
 The Adviser Workstation install prior to 6.2 ran the workstation component as a locally scheduled agent in the Notes client, from the Notes application *TSAdviserWS.nsf* located in the root of the Notes data directory.
 To upgrade, follow these steps.